 They sure are.
 These drills use the most modern technology that’s still being developed.
 They are almost twice more expensive than regular brushed drills.

 But, they are easier to use than the regular ones.
 Then they are quieter and much more powerful.
-If money isn’t the problem, don’t think.
+If money isn’t a problem, don’t think.
 But, if you don’t need a drill for some big projects, choose brushed.
-In this case it will be enough.
+In this case, it will be enough.

 A century ago Black + Decker invented first portable electric drill that one man could use.
-First portable drill was composed in 1916.
+The first portable drill was composed in 1916.
 Electric drills were used before, but they were huge and stationary and mostly used in factories.

 Manufacturers worked also on batteries improvement.
-They were made long lasting, durable rechargeable.
+They were made long-lasting, durable rechargeable.
 Everything was changing rapidly.
-Bosch introduced first cordless drill in 1978.
+Bosch introduced the first cordless drill in 1978.

 Eventually, in 2004, Makita developed brushless motor for the defense and aerospace industry.
 In 2009, this company introduced brushless cordless impact driver.

 Keyless chuck: Chuck holds the bits on a cordless drill.
 Keyless chuck allows changing the bit easily because no additional tools are required.

 Torque adjustment collar: The torque adjustment collar is also known as a clutch setting and it has different speed settings which allow controlling the drilling/driving speed and power.

 Gear selector: This adjustment allows choosing the speed.
 Most drills have two speeds, but there are also models with more options.
 Its purpose is to prevent too much torque and speed from being delivered at one time.